 Discovery Community College’s HCA Diploma Program is designed to provide students with opportunities to develop the knowledge, skills, and attitudes necessary to function effectively as front-line caregivers and respected members of the health care team.

 Under the direction and supervision of a health professional, graduates provide person-centred care aimed at promoting and maintaining the physical, emotional, cognitive, and social well-being of clients.
 Those who choose careers as HCAs are looking to help other people and make a difference.

 Learn more about becoming an HCA at www.choose2care.ca or visit the FAQ section on our Health Human Resources information page here.

-We understand these are challenging times for everyone.
 BC Care Providers Association and Discovery Community College are working hard to ensure that students are set up for success during COVID-19.

 The classroom theory portion of the training will be delivered primarily through an online learning format.
 Students will also attend supplementary in-class sessions on a rotational basis to offer face-to-face learning opportunities with their instructor while adhering to social distancing guidelines.
 The practical component of the program will be conducted at participating care homes that remain outbreak free.

 Due to current orders mandated by B.C. health officials, all students entering the HCA Training Program will be required to be fully vaccinated* against COVID-19, except where a permitted medical reason exists**.
 As clinical will take place in long-term care and assisted living settings, this mandate protects staff, families, and vulnerable residents in care.

 *If you are not yet fully vaccinated but intend to meet this requirement, please consult Discovery Community College for deadlines on meeting this pre-requisite.